adriano22jr/MedGraph/README.md

 ```

 Then, run ```app.py``` and open the development server.

-Keep in mind that, in order to correctly display nodes information, you need to be connect to the MedGraph database, currently local hosted.
+### ⚠️ Please keep in mind that, in order to correctly display nodes information, you need to be connect to the MedGraph database, currently local hosted. ⚠️

 ## Commands 🖱️